 Our management team has a successful track record of discovering, developing and commercializing therapeutics with a particular focus on rare diseases.
-Our genetic medicines platform is based on gene editing and gene therapy technologies resulting from the pioneering work conducted on AAVHSCs in the laboratory of one of our founders, Saswati Chatterjee, Ph.D., of the City of Hope Medical Center, or COH.
+Our genetic medicines platform is based on gene editing and gene therapy technologies resulting from the pioneering work conducted on AAVHSCs at the City of Hope Medical Center, or COH.
 We have a robust intellectual property portfolio with issued composition of matter patents in the United States for our suite of 15 AAVHSCs and we believe the breadth and depth of our intellectual property is a strategic asset that has the potential to provide us with a significant competitive advantage.
 We continue to build on our intellectual property estate through our ongoing efforts to discover new AAVHSCs.
-We have internal process development and pilot manufacturing capabilities and are in the process of building out a cGMP manufacturing facility to support our clinical development programs.
-We entered into a collaboration with Novartis in November 2017 to develop new genetic medicines using our HR-based gene correction approach in ophthalmology, which leverages our platform technology into a new therapeutic area, and sickle cell disease.
+We have internal process development and pilot manufacturing capabilities and are in the process of building out a CGMP manufacturing facility to support our clinical development programs which we expect to complete by the end of the year.
+We entered into a collaboration with Novartis in November 2017 to develop new genetic medicines using our HR-based gene correction editing approach in ophthalmology, which leverages our platform technology into a new therapeutic area, and sickle cell disease and we are exploring additional therapeutic indications with Novartis.
 Since our inception in 2015, we have raised approximately \$288.0 million in aggregate net proceeds through our initial public offering, or IPO, and preferred stock financings.
-We have also received \$50.0 million from Novartis, our collaboration partner, including an up-front payment of \$35.0 million and a \$15.0 million investment in our Series B preferred stock.
+We have received \$50.0 million from Novartis, our collaboration partner, including an up-front payment of \$35.0 million and a \$15.0 million equity investment.
 We believe that our compelling preclinical data, scientific expertise, product development strategy, manufacturing capabilities, and robust intellectual property position us as a leader in the development of genetic medicines.

 We were incorporated and commenced operations in 2015.
-Since our incorporation, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing our technology platform, advancing our lead product candidate, HMI-102, researching and identifying additional product candidates, developing manufacturing processes, building our intellectual property portfolio, and providing general and administrative support for these operations.
-To date, we have financed our operations primarily through the sale of common stock in our IPO, which closed in April 2018, and through the sales of preferred stock.
+Since our incorporation, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing our technology platform, advancing our lead product candidate, HMI-102 for the treatment of PKU, researching and identifying additional product candidates, developing manufacturing processes, building out our manufacturing and research and development space, enhancing our intellectual property portfolio, and providing general and administrative support for these operations.
+To date, we have financed our operations primarily through the sale of common stock in our IPO, through the sales of preferred stock, and through funding from our collaboration partner.

 We are a development stage company and our lead product candidate and our research initiatives are all at a preclinical stage of development.
-To date, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the foreseeable future.
-We recognized \$0.8 million in collaboration revenue for the three months ended March 31, 2018.
+To date, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the foreseeable future, if at all.
+We recognized \$2.7 million in collaboration revenue for the nine months ended September 30, 2018.
 We did not recognize any collaboration revenue for the same period in 2017.
 Since inception, we have incurred significant operating losses.
-Our net losses for the three months ended March 31, 2018 and 2017 were \$10.5 million and \$5.6 million, respectively.
-As of March 31, 2018, we had an accumulated deficit of \$50.7 million.
-We do not expect to generate revenue from sales of any products for years, if at all.
+Our net losses for the nine months ended September 30, 2018 and 2017 were \$38.2 million and \$18.1 million, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$78.4 million.